steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 </table>

 The league table data is slightly different to that of the previous tables we scraped, wherein the metrics are no longer 'per-90-fied', so we need to do that.
 In addition as we have the feature 'Last 5' this table.
-The actual table on its own is pretty useless in isolation, but we can do some string manipulation and turn this in another feature, lets call it ppg_form.
-The functions below show how we could go about calulating these new requirements, and apply these functions to our dataframe.
+The actual feature on its own is pretty useless in isolation, but we can do some string manipulation and turn this in another feature, lets call it ppg_form.

 ```python
 def p90_Calculator(variable_value, minutes_played):